Comrie to Callander Hill Track Show path on map

 Path distance: 24.2km

-Accessibillity info: Suitable for Bikes, Suitable for pedestrians
+Accessibility info: Suitable for bikes, Suitable for pedestrians

 Here the route is described from Callander to Comrie:

-From Callander take the narrow public road signposted to Bracklinn Falls to its end at Braeleny farm.
-Head north along the track towards Arivurichardich, fortunately the bridge washed away in 2004 has been replaced.
-From the bridge head ENE below Meall Odhar and Tom Odhar along a pleasant grassy track to the crossing of the Allt an Dubh Choirein, and in another 2km reach the end of the public road in Glen Artney, 300m from the bridge over the Water of Ruchill.
-From there the road goes down the south side of Glen Artney to Comrie.
+From Callander, take the narrow public road signposted initially to Bracklinn Falls to its end at Braeleny farm.
+Head north along the track towards Arivurichardich, crossing over a bridge (NN641130) then heading east-northeast below Meall Odhar and Tom Odhar along a pleasant grassy track to the bridge across the Allt an Dubh Choirein.
+Continuing for another 2km reach the end of the public road in Glen Artney, 300m west of the bridge over the Water of Ruchill (NN696155).
+From this bridge, the road goes down the south side of Glen Artney to Comrie, but there are other options.

 OS Landranger 57 (Stirling & The Trossachs area)